Five dead in horror crash near Waverley Racecourse, Taranaki

 It is believed the dead were all in one car.

 Two rescue helicopters have landed at the crash and a third is on its way.
-Two fire engines, three ambulances and multiple police officers are at the crash.
+Two fire engines, three ambulances and multiple police officers are at the crash, which is on a sweeping bend with an 85km/h advisory speed.

-The road is closed and cars are being diverted off SH3 down Ihupuku Rd.
+The road will be closed for some time and cars are being diverted off SH3 down Ihupuku Rd.
+Motorists are advised to avoid the area.

 A local woman leaving work 500m from the crash described it as "a mess".